There are two common ways for teams to develop databases:

 Alternatively, they can create a new blank database and link it to the database in source control, or restore a backup of the development database.
 Restoring a backup has the advantage of including any necessary data.

-For more detailed instructions, see Linking a database to source control.
+For instructions, see Linking to source control.

 To switch from shared to dedicated development, each developer on your team needs to:

 Create an empty database.
 This will be the developer's dedicated copy.

 For easy identification, you should name the database something similar to database you're about to copy.